-Every Irish family has their own take on the recipe, with variations depending on the flour, seeds, sweeteners or additives used.
-Older Irish recipes would have contained more rye and barley than breads today as they were easier to grow, although nowadays the soda bread is a staple in every household in Ireland.
+Every Irish family has their own take on the classic soda bread, which continues to be a staple in Irish households to this day.
+Older Irish recipes would have contained more rye and barley than breads today as they were easier to grow, although nowadays you'll find variations using different flours, seeds, sweeteners and aromatics.
 Traditionally it would also be baked as a round loaf in 3 legged iron pots over an open fire or baked on griddles.
-There are lots of variations of this recipe depending on the flour, sweetener or additives used but typically it's served savoury as an accompaniment to stews and soups with a side of butter in pubs and restaurants across the Island.
+This low-fuss bread is typically served savoury as an accompaniment to stews and soups with a side of butter in pubs and restaurants across the Island.

 Foraged Ingredients - Learn how to use foraged ingredients in your recipes, understanding the unique flavours they bring to the bread.